roboticsoutreach/smallpeice-docs/docs/simulator/setup.md

 ---
 sidebar_position: 4.1
 ---

 import styles from './styles.module.css';

 # Setting up the Simulator

 ## Required Software

-::: tip
+:::tip
 For the summer school, this is software is pre-installed on the computers and you can skip this step.
 :::

 In order to use the simulator a few set-up steps need to be done.